 If you have never created a treasury plan, it can be more challenging to gather the information and make forecasts that make sense.
 Therefore, the role of a CFO is to compile the data and look for assumptions for structuring payroll, loans or the order book.

-Therefore, the role of the CFO can help you structure your cash flow monitoring and, as a result, make better decisions.
+Therefore, the role of the CFO can help you structure your cash flow monitoring and, as a result, mak

 Orama helps you with the treasury plan of your business through the automatic reconciliation of movements.
 In addition, you can count on 12 months of forecasts to have everything under control.